guardianproject/info/content/blog/2010-07-29-orbot-update-new-setup-wizard-at-startup.md

   - usability
   - ux
 ---
-We&#8217;ve been working away at the 0.0.9 release of [Orbot](https://guardianproject.info/apps/orbot) over the last few months, and have put a decent amount of effort into usability.
+We’ve been working away at the 0.0.9 release of [Orbot](https://guardianproject.info/apps/orbot) over the last few months, and have put a decent amount of effort into usability.
 Specifically, we hoped to better communicate to users what it means to run Tor on your Android phone.
 In addition, we wanted to clearly lay out how the various configuration options help to improve your mobile web anonymity and ability to circumvent web filters and tracking by your mobile service provider.

-The screenshots below are what you see the first time you install and run Orbot, and also whenever you open the &#8220;Help&#8221; menu.
+The screenshots below are what you see the first time you install and run Orbot, and also whenever you open the “Help” menu.
 One important thing to point out is that Orbot can run with or without root, and our setup UI responds to having the capability or not accordingly.

 Ultimately our goal is to provide a useful bootstrap experience for novice and advanced users alike.
 We welcome your feedback.